 There are technical best practices to keep in mind as well:

-• Install trusted antivirus software to protect you and your computer.
-There are a number of trusted options available for free online.
+- Install trusted antivirus software to protect you and your computer.
+There are a number of legitimate options available for free online.

-• Verify the security certificates of websites by clicking the small padlock icon in the left corner of the browser address bar.
-Below are step-by-step instructions on how you can verify certificates of websites that you're visiting.
+- Verify the security certificates of websites by clicking the small padlock icon in the left corner of your browser’s address bar.
+Below, you can see step-by-step instructions on how to do this for any website you visit.

 STEP 1: Click on the padlock icon in the left corner of your browser